saidaspen/politescraper/README.md

 Sysadmins put a robot.txt file there with instructions and policy-rules for webcrawlers and scrapers.
 To be polite, follow the instructions and rules specified in it.

 ## How To Use
+To get started using the library you need to implement a couple of classes yourself.
+There are three pieces of code that you will need (all three of which there is example-code for in the repository).

+* WebCache
+* PageBrain
+* Client code to glue it all together

 ## Dependencies and credits
 Polite Scraper uses several other open source projects.